elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Intro.md

  * Packaged With TensorFlow core as of 1.0
      - Formerly named scikit-train, then `tf.contrib.learn`
  * Designed to be familiar to scikit-learn users
      - one-line models.
  * Used together with TensorFlow Datasets API
+ * Mainly used for general-purpose ML rather than Deep-Learning

 Notes: